rstein66/rstein66.github.io/_projects/msms-neanderthals.md

 ]</p>

-Neanderthals lived in Europe, the Middle East, and parts of Asia.
-They appeared about 400,000 years ago and became extinct 40,000 years ago.
+<p class="transcript">Neanderthals lived in Europe, the Middle East, and parts of Asia.
+They appeared about 400,000 years ago and became extinct 40,000 years ago.</p>

 <div class="row justify-content-sm-center">